wormhole-foundation/docs.wormhole.com/docs/reference/ecosystem/portal.md

 # xAsset Layer

-There is a set of ecosystem contracts that provision Wormhole's xAsset layer which allow tokens to be bridged around the Wormhole Ecosystem in a **path-independent** fashion, and are easily composable with other functions in the Wormhole ecosystem.
+A collection of ecosystem contracts has been established to facilitate Wormhole's xAsset layer.
+These contracts enable tokens to be seamlessly bridged throughout the Wormhole Ecosystem, without relying on specific paths making them **path-independent**.
+Furthermore, these contracts can be effortlessly combined with other functionalities within the Wormhole ecosystem.

 This section provides a high-level overview of how to interact with two smart contract modules that implement xAssets: (1) Token Bridge module and (2) NFT Bridge Module.